 As you can see prices per night range from $350-over $600 per night + Taxes, and that’s base rates before surge pricing, these are some of the most costly hotel rooms in the States.
 While we really like hotels, it is just not what we consider acceptable value.
 If you want a Once-in- a-lifetime, Money No Object experience, then you may be able to justify it, or if money is of little consideration to you, then these hotels are fantastic, but for most people, we think you could find something a lot better to do with that money and stay in one of the many much cheaper Non-Disney alternatives.

 The one saving grace is you are likely to only be staying a few nights at a time so these huge price tags will only be for 2 or 3 days so you may not need to re-mortgage the house, but it’s a very expensive 2-3 day trip!
 Think about what else you could see and do with that cash!

 Disney Good Neighbour Hotels

 The Good Neighbor Hotel Scheme is a bit of nothingness really.
 The Hotels are normally very close to the Parks, however, you do not need Disney to tell you this a map would suffice, and they meet minimum criteria and standards according to Disney, however you get none of the benefits of the Disney Hotels.
 You can, however, book them through Disney direct if you like.
-Which is what it really means, Disney can get a cut if you book through them.
+This is what it really means, Disney can get a cut if you book through them.

 While most of the Disney Good Neighbour Hotels are fantastic, and many feature on our list of best hotels.
-The fact they are Good Neighbour hotels is really neither here not there.
+The fact they are Good Neighbour hotels is really neither here nor there.
 If you choose to not stay at a Disney Hotel there is very little reason to book a hotel through them.
 You are bound to get the same room cheaper from an internet booking site.